 Chris' research is focused on the scholarship of learning and teaching at the Open University.
 He has particular intrest in supporting degree apprentice students in their study.

 Chris is a member of the TM352: Web, mobile and cloud technologies module team, he has contributed sprints on Software Enginering to TMXY225 and TMXY235 which are proffesional practice modules in the Graduate Apprenticeship programme in Scotland.
-Chris is also plays a key role in supporting our pratice tutors deliver our Digital and Technology Solutions Professional Degree Apprenticeship programme in England.
+Chris is the qualification lead for the Digital and Technology Solutions Professional Degree Apprenticeship programme in England.

 Chris reguarlly vollunters at St. Mary's C of E Primary School (Credenhill).